Several packages of sourdough bread labeled 'Southeast Sourdough City Loaf' wrapped in brown paper with labels, arranged closely together.

 A turning point came through a food entrepreneur program and pitch competition with Dreaming Out Loud.
 His sourdough bread sparked immediate demand and his plan for increasing food access helped him win.
 That moment led to the creation of Southeast Sourdough—a production-first bakery focused on bread as an accessible staple.
 Today, the business continues to grow through farmers markets, CSA partnerships, wholesale accounts, and direct neighborhood sales.

 The heart behind Joseph’s work is simple: real, fresh, local.
-Products that make you feels good, tastes good, and comes from people you actually know.
+Products that make you feel good, that tastes good, and comes from people you actually know.

 A friendly neighbor who bakes the best bread you’ve ever had.
 He centers on the belief that bread is for everybody, celebrating culture, community, and the importance of knowing where your food comes from, Anacostia, DC.